muhammadshaban89/learn-kubernetes/Env-Variables/README.md

     kubectl exec <pod-name> -- printenv

- You can use grep to filter outout
+ You can use grep to filter output

      kubectl exec <pod-name> -- printenv |  grep -i  WORDPRESS_VERSION